 Accelerating through Yellow Lights

 Sure, it might feel amazing to get that rush of adrenaline from speeding up to get through a yellow light, but often you do not quite make it, and you end up holding up other drivers who actually have the green light.
-This is an awful habit to have and can lead to some serious collisions.
+This is an awful habit to have and can lead to some serious collisions resulting in a car accident lawyer being needed for those who may be injured.
 Some lights are longer than others, so you may think that you have time to make it but you usually do not.
 Be a reasonable driver and slow down, if you see a yellow light and you have the space please stop.
 For your sake and everyone else’s.

 Not Checking Blind Spots